Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Study Design

 \subsection{Model Construction and Evaluation}

 We build and validate various machine learning models that use the extracted features for predicting the first response latency of maintainers and contributors.
 The models classify the response times into one of the following three classes: 1) within 1 day, 2) 1 day to 1 week, 3) more than 1 week.
 This classification scheme is adapted from the study conducted by \citet{hasan_understanding_2023}, which categorized the response times into four groups: 1) within 1 day, 2) 1 day to 1 week, 3) 1 week to 1 month, and 4) more than 1 month.
-However, we combined the last two categories since PRs with first responses more than one month are rare.
+However, we combined the last two categories since PRs with first responses of more than one month are rare in our dataset (less than 2\% for either of first maintainers and contributors responses in most of our studied projects).
+The distribution of the first response latency of maintainers and contributors across the studied projects can be found in Appendix.

 We experiment with various classifier models to identify which ones most accurately predict the first response latency of maintainers and contributors across the studied projects.
 The selected models include CatBoost (CB) \citep{prokhorenkova_catboost_2018}, K-Nearest Neighbors (KNN), Logistic Regression (LR), Naive Bayes (NB), Neural Network (NN), Random Forest (RF), and Support Vector Machine (SVM).
 CatBoost is recommended for multiclass imbalanced datasets \citep{tanha_boosting_2020}.
 Other models are also popular in the software engineering literature \citep{wang_machinedeep_2023, yang_predictive_2022}.
 For each project, we train two distinct models using the corresponding selected features: one focusing on the first response latency of maintainers and another on the first response latency of contributors.
 To evaluate the performance of our models, we use Time Series cross-validation.
 This technique is a variation of K-Fold cross-validation that takes into account the temporal nature of our data, thus preventing future information from leaking to training sets.
 In each split, the first \(k\) folds serve as the training set and the \((k+1)\)-th fold serves as the test set.
 To measure the performance of the models, we rely on the following two threshold-independent metrics that are commonly used to evaluate model performance in the presence of an imbalanced dataset \citep{haibo_he_learning_2009}: